Planting & Feeding: The Complete Information for Thriving Gardens

 4. Crop Rotation

 To prevent nutrient depletion and reduce disease risks, practice crop rotation.
-Change the location of your plants each season, particularly for heavy feeders like tomatoes, corn, and peppers.
+Change the of your plants each season, particularly for heavy feeders like tomatoes, corn, and peppers.
 This practice helps maintain soil fertility and disrupts pest and disease cycles.

 5. Watering Practices